Folding Style: Sleeve Mailer

 The Sleeve Mailer Done 8 Ways

-The Sleeve Mailer is a versatile and useful format, but you may be wondering where it can fit into your marketing mix.
+The Sleeve Mailer is a versatile and useful format to use for custom direct mail, but you may be wondering where it can fit into your marketing mix.
 Below you’ll find 8 real-world creative ways to use the Sleeve Mailer across three categories, including a few examples of how to creatively modify the format to make it your own.

 4 Sleeve Mailer Ideas for Announcements: